 Every year, the IRS announces a new mileage rate.
 That number is generally somewhere between 30 cents and 60 cents.
 And it has considerable impact on many companies’ vehicle programs.
 But that number isn’t just selected at random.
-We’re less than two months away from the announcement for the 2023 rate.
 So what is the IRS mileage rate?
 What kinds of factors effect the way the rate changes?
 And, when it does change, how should companies react?
 We’ll explain everything you need to know about the IRS mileage rate and more in this post.

 The IRS rate is a guideline for mileage reimbursement.
 That means employers can reimburse employees for their business mileage at this rate.
 As long as a company does not set their allowance or cents-per-mile reimbursements above this rate, the reimbursement is not taxable.
 Unfortunately, for some companies this is easier said than done.

 Below is a list of the rates since 2011.

 |IRS Mileage Rate||Charity||Medical/ Moving|

 As you can see, the IRS mileage rate isn’t the only rate listed.
 So what are these other rates?

 This rate is not related to business mileage.
 If you’re doing charity work that requires driving, you may be able to deduct those expenses from your taxes.
 There are some standards that must be met though.